 What Your LinkedIn Audience Actually Wants

 Many people use LinkedIn solely as a broadcasting tool, which means they’ve forgotten sales fundamentals!
 You should be listening 80% of the time, asking questions 10% of the time, and promoting your products and services only 10% of the time.
-In general, LinkedIn and Social Media is a noisy place, so instead of competing to see who can shout the loudest, try listening to your customer base instead.
-When you’re sharing content, you need to think about your buyer; What is relevant for them and think about the brand you’re trying to build for yourself.
-Your best course of action is to create your own content if you want to be perceived as a thought leader.
-Share lessons you’ve learnt, challenges you’ve overcome and goals you hope to achieve.
+In general, LinkedIn and Social Media are noisy places, so instead of competing to see who can shout the loudest, try listening to your customer base instead.
+When sharing content, you must consider your buyers, what is relevant for them, and the brand you’re trying to build for yourself.
+Your best course of action is to create your content if you want to be perceived as a thought leader.
+Share lessons you’ve learned, challenges you’ve overcome and goals you hope to achieve.

 LinkedIn Best Practices